 The primary factor in admission decisions is your academic achievement.
-CU Boulder focuses on your grade point average (GPA) in core academic and prerequisite courses (if you're a transfer student), the rigor of your course selection and your best combination of scores on the SAT or ACT.
+CU Boulder focuses on your classroom performance in core academic and prerequisite courses (if you're a transfer student), the rigor of your course selection and your best combination of scores on the SAT or ACT.

 You are also reviewed for any grades of D or F or deficiencies in any of the Minimum Academic Preparation Standards (MAPS) if you are a domestic student.
 MAPS are required for all domestic students and any international students who have completed more than four semesters of U.S. schooling.
 International students with four or less semesters of U.S. schooling should refer to their country's specific requirements.